Friday 10 October 2025

 There is further text relating to ‘attachments’ and ironically, ‘confidentiality’.
 It also mentions another school.

 We do not use Docusign, nor would we communicate information to you in this way.
-Please delete this email, if you have received it and take appropriate action, if you have inadvertently clicked the link and entered your username and/or password.
+Please delete this email if you have received it and if you have inadvertently clicked the link and entered your username and/or password, please take appropriate action.

 How to Identify Genuine Emails from Pangbourne